panda3d/panda3d-docs/reference/index.rst

 .. only:: cpp

-   The C++ part of the API reference is still under construction.
-In the meantime, please refer to the older Doxygen reference:
+   The C++ part of the API reference is incomplete.
+Missing information can be looked up in the older Doxygen reference:

    https://www.panda3d.org/reference/cxx/